saugkim/2023summer_Testaus_LUT/Weekly/Task2.md

 +getAmountOfRadiationExposure()
 ```

-Unit-testing of all implemented methods in this class
+Unit-testing of all implemented methods in this class To ensure the coding itself does not have mistakes

-Testing will be performed by programmer who actually writes the codes
+Testing is done mainly by programmers/developers who writes the codes

-Unit-testing
+Unit-testing : lowest level of testing

 ### Tehtävä 2-3 / Task 2-3